StorozhukDV/StorozhukDV/README.md

 ![](https://komarev.com/ghpvc/?username=StorozhukDV)

 ## BackEnd Developer and Electric Power Engineer
 I am 23 years old.
-I have been doing programming for about 2 years, trying out different technologies.
+I have been doing programming for about 3 years, trying out different technologies.

-I have experience in cross-platform development, creating complex relay protection algorithms, mathematical optimization algorithms, working with STM32, machine learning (recently, by the way) , and I also had experience in writing a multi-agent system
+I have experience in cross-platform development, developed applications that were built on microservice architecture, algorithms for high-load applications

-👩‍💻 I’m currently working on two research projects related to new control algorithms for electrical distribution networks
+👩‍💻 I’m currently working on two projects related to new control algorithms for electrical distribution networks

 ### Connect with me: